Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 */
 ```

 Here is an example of a declaration of a struct that represents a 2-dimensional point.
-It is called `Vector2`, and is defined in module _Math_ (as is the also common `Vector3`):
+It is called `Vector2`, and is defined in module _Math_ (as are the also common `Vector3` and `Vector4`):

 ```c++
 Vector2 :: struct {